visit-dav/largedata/help/about-download-links.md

 ### A quick note about cloning and git lfs pull

-First, anyone cloning the repo will get only these *pointer* files and not the actual data files.
+First, anyone cloning the repo will get only LFS *pointer* files and not the actual data files.
 To get to the actual data files in a cloned repository, a `git lfs pull` operation is needed.
 But, **BE CAREFUL**!!
-An unqualified `git lfs pull` operation downloads *every* LFS file in the repo.
+An unqualified `git lfs pull` operation downloads *every* LFS file in the repo which could take hours.
 If you are interested in only specific files, use the `--include` option to `git lfs pull` to identify the specific file(s) you want to fully download.

-### Defining links to download specific files
+### Links to download specific files

 When writing emails or documentation which includes links to files to be downloaded, cloning and git lfs is not used.
 Instead, we we provide HTTPs access